branneman/frntndr/readme.md

 *Warning*: I used a lot of conventions I personally prefer you might not agree with!
 [If you don't like my code, fork off!](http://www.flickr.com/photos/codepo8/5018350616/)

-Or use [Yeoman](http://yeoman.io/), a scaffolding tool which could give you the same stack of tools, with more flexibility without the strict rules.
+Or use [Yeoman](http://yeoman.io/), a scaffolding tool which could give you the same stack of tools, with more overhead and flexibility without the strict rules.

 ## Development environment